 Welding Certification Programs with Training Requirements

-Welding certification is available from the American Welding Society (AWS).
-The AWS requires no formal training to qualify for certifications, but many schools offer welding programs at the undergraduate level that can help individuals gain the knowledge and skills necessary to earn AWS certification.
+Welding certification is available from the American Welding Society (AWS) without any formal training, though many schools offer welding programs at the undergraduate level.

 - Metal arc welding